verticaio/hachicorp_vault_operations/k8s_ingress_certmanager_vault_pki/README.md

 [Curl](https://curl.se/) - command line tool and library for transferring data with URLs

 ## Warning
 There some k8s apis, vault, cert-manager versions may not be supported for your exist environment.
-Approle role id is not supported as k8s secret in cert-manager issuer api.
+It depends on your k8s enviroment.
+Approle role id is not supported yet as k8s secret in cert-manager issuer api.

 ## Start Kind k8s cluster
 ```